SumoLogic/sumologic-documentation/docs/alerts/monitors/use-playbooks-with-monitors.md

 To use an integration's actions in a playbook, [install the integration from App Central](/docs/platform-services/automation-service/automation-service-app-central/#install-an-integration-from-app-central).
 To use an existing integration as the basis for a new integration, [duplicate the integration](/docs/platform-services/automation-service/automation-service-integrations/#duplicate-an-integration).

 Some integrations that have useful actions for monitors include:
-* **Sumo Logic**.
-Integration with Sumo Logic platform for logs, metrics, and monitors. <br/>Actions include:
+* [**Sumo Logic Log Analytics**](/docs/platform-services/automation-service/app-central/integrations/sumo-logic-log-analytics/).
+Integration with Sumo Logic platform for logs, metrics, and monitors.
+Actions include:
    * **Resolve Alert**.
 Resolve the alert.
    * **Search Metrics**.
 Query metrics from Sumo Logic.
    * **Search Output Mapping**.
 Parse the output of a Search Sumo Logic action.
    * **Search Sumo Logic**.
 Query logs data from Sumo Logic.
-* **Sumo Logic Notifications**.
-Integration with the Sumo Logic platform for monitors and Slack notifications. <br/>Actions include:
+* [**Sumo Logic Notifications**](/docs/platform-services/automation-service/app-central/integrations/sumo-logic-notifications/).
+Integration with the Sumo Logic platform for monitors and Slack notifications.
+Actions include:
    * **Assess Alert Status**.
 Periodically monitor status of a Sumo Logic alert and notify a Slack user if the alert is unresolved.

 ### Pass custom fields from a monitor to playbooks